 - Anti-inflammatory painkillers.
-They include ibuprofen which you can buy at pharmacies or obtain on prescription.
+They include ibuprofen, which may be prescribed by your GP, but is also available for you to buy over the counter without a prescription.
 Other types such as diclofenac or naproxen need a prescription.
 Some people may not be able to take anti-inflammatories.
 For example, some people with asthma, high blood pressure, kidney failure, or heart failure.

 - A stronger painkiller such as codeine is an option if anti-inflammatories do not suit or do not work well.
 This may be taken as co-codamol, which is codeine with paracetamol.
 Constipation is a common side-effect from codeine.
 This may make back pain worse if you need to strain to go to the toilet.
 To prevent constipation, have lots to drink and eat foods with plenty of fibre.

 - A muscle relaxant such as diazepam is occasionally prescribed for a few days if the back muscles become very tense and make the pain worse.
 Diazepam is one of a group of medicines called benzodiazepines which can be habit-forming and should be taken for as short a period of time as possible.

 Heat such as a hot bath may help to ease pain.

 Treatment may vary and the situation should be reviewed by a doctor if the pain becomes worse, or if the pain persists beyond 4-6 weeks, or if symptoms change.
 Other pain-relieving techniques may be tried if the pain becomes chronic.